Work About Resume ↗ Contact

 Building the New IA

-Two navigation options emerged: a Traditional Approach and a Hybrid Approach.
-I selected the Hybrid Approach for its balance of familiar structure with task-based sub-navigation.
+Two navigation options emerged.
+After careful consideration I selected the Hybrid Approach for its balance of familiar structure with task-based sub-navigation.

 Tree Testing — Validation

-The new IA was tree-tested against the same 10 tasks with the same participant profile.
-The results validated the approach across every measurable dimension:
+The Hybrid Approach was tree-tested against the same 10 tasks.
+The results validated the approach across every measurable dimension — each comparison below shows before vs. after:

 91% Success Rate